Mrs. K: Now, class, the big magic recital's coming up, so we're going to start with some basic toad-to-prince spells. Everybody get out their toads.

 Toad-man: (Throws up on Lisa's prince.)
 Every moment I live is agony!

-The thinking goes like this: we don't have to give up on the technical processes of evolution completely, but wouldn't it be great to know that some conscience up there was in charge of the whole operation?
-Because if it was known all along that the goal was to steadily push towards humanity, then there would have been no need to branch out into countless detours and dead ends that could only result in widespread suffering and mass extinction.
-And the miracle of human life would not necessarily rest upon past cycles of cataclysm and genocide after all.
+The thinking goes like this: We don't have to give up on the technical processes of evolution completely, but wouldn't it be great to know that some conscience up there was in charge of the whole operation?
+Because if it was known all along that the goal was to steadily push towards humanity, then there would've been no need to branch out into countless detours and dead ends that could only result in widespread suffering and mass extinction.
+And the miracle of human life wouldn't have to rest upon past cycles of cataclysm and genocide after all.

-When you think about it, the major labels in the 80s and 90s worked very much according to the evolution model.
+When you think about it, the major labels in the '80s and '90s worked very much according to the evolution model.
 In their attempt to seek out the strongest and longest-lasting, they laid a claim on any and every aspiring contender they could find.
-There was no central, coherent vision, as exemplified by Geffen's signing of both Guns N' Roses and Nirvana, two bands that could not be more different in their ideals and temperaments.
+There was no central, coherent vision, as exemplified by Geffen's signing of both Guns N' Roses and Nirvana, two bands that couldn't be more different in their ideals and temperaments.
 And every once in a while, a lackluster Pablo Honey today blew up into a world-changing OK Computer tomorrow.
 In fact, it was exactly such surprise successes that kept the wheels churning and justified every Material Issue that inevitably got trampled by the wayside.
-Survival of the fittest, after all, means that the unfit do not survive.
+Survival of the fittest, after all, means that the unfit won't survive.

 The major labels had no idea what they wanted, and therefore they simply looked everywhere, indiscriminately exploiting and tearing apart music scenes as they went.
 The indie labels vowed not to repeat this sin.
 Partly out of necessity and partly out of principle, they took the opposite course, choosing bands with great care based on predefined aesthetics, methods, and values.
 When you know in advance what you want, you need never unwittingly string anyone else along, allowing them to chase false hopes and empty promises down countless detours and dead ends.
 I think you know where this is going.
 Indie rock is based on the model of intelligent design.